 - For culture, check out the Grand Palace.
-The intricate temples and abundance of Buddhas is worth a visit if your budget allows.
-The entrance fee has increased since years past to 500 Thai baht (about $14 USD), which is quite hefty compared to most other temples.
-If you don’t want to shell out all that cash, check Wat Pho (reclining Buddha) and other less expensive temples in the area instead.
+The intricate temples and abundance of Buddhas are worth a visit, as is Wat Pho (reclining Buddha).
+The entrance fee has increased from years past to 500 baht (about $15 USD), which is quite hefty compared to most other temples.
+That said, it truly is one of the best things to do in Bangkok.

 Tip: Wear a shirt that covers your shoulders and pants that cover your knees.
 If you don’t want to walk around all day in pants in the blistering heat, bring a sarong to wrap around your waist.
 There are also nearby vendors that rent and sell appropriate clothing.

-Sidenote: If someone approaches you near the temple and says the grounds are closed for a Buddhist ceremony, ignore them!
+Scam Alert: If someone approaches you near the temple and says the grounds are closed for a Buddhist ceremony, ignore them!
 This is a common scam.
-They will try to convince you to rent a tuk tuk and visit other temples.
+They will try to convince you to rent a tuk-tuk and visit other temples.

 Day 3: Erawan Seven-Layer Waterfall